kryvchenko/Kryvchenko/README.md

 # Hi, my name is Oleksandr Kryvchenko
 _________________
-## I am a automation testing specialist with extensive software development skills, using Cypress, WebdriverIO, Playwright, Postman, Jenkins, Selenium, TeamCity versed in HTML, CSS, JavaScript, and React.
-I think outside the box in order to come up with solutions alone and alongside a team.
-Have a strong creative side, which helps me be thoughtful about design and ways to make my projects user-friendly.
+## Passionate test automation specialist with extensive web development skills, and practical experience in functional and non-functional testing competent in using evaluation tools and defect tracking systems.
+Possesses a good understanding of the Software Development and Software Testing Life Cycles and knowledge of different SDLC models.
+Presents the ability to effectively respond to the changes of dynamic work processes within Agile methodologies.
 _________________
 ### My linkedIn  <a href="https://www.linkedin.com/in/oleksandr-kryvchenko/" target="blank"><img align="center" src="https://cdn.iconscout.com/icon/free/png-64/linkedin-2752135-2284952.png" alt="Oleksandr Kryvchenko" height="30" width="30" /></a>